grantathon/crypto_portfolio_analysis/README.md

 ```

 ## Data
-You need to create a tradesheet which includes your FIAT deposits, FIAT withdrawls, and crypto trades as they occurred in your portfolio.
+You need to create a tradesheet which includes your FIAT deposits, FIAT withdrawals, and crypto trades as they occurred in your portfolio.
 An example is included called tradesheet.csv.

 You should also download data in CSV format from https://www.coingecko.com and place it in the data directory.
 Make sure you keep BTC in the data directory as it's used as the benchmark in the notebook.